proxmox/proxmox-backup/docs/pxar/description.rst

     # pxar create archive.pxar /path/to/source --exclude '**/*.txt'

-Be aware that the shell itself will try to expand all of the glob patterns before invoking ``pxar``.
+Be aware that the shell itself will try to expand glob patterns before invoking ``pxar``.
 In order to avoid this, all globs have to be quoted correctly.

 It is possible to pass the ``--exclude`` parameter multiple times, in order to match more than one pattern.
-This allows you to use more complex file exclusion/inclusion behavior.
+This allows you to use more complex file inclusion/exclusion behavior.
 However, it is recommended to use ``.pxarexclude`` files instead for such cases.

-For example you might want to exclude all ``.txt`` files except for a specific one from the archive.
-This is achieved via the negated match pattern, prefixed by ``!``.
+For example you might want to exclude all ``.txt`` files except a specific one from the archive.
+This would be achieved via the negated match pattern, prefixed by ``!``.
 All the glob patterns are relative to the ``source`` directory.

 .. code-block:: console

     # pxar create archive.pxar /path/to/source --exclude '**/*.txt' --exclude '!/folder/file.txt'

 ..
-NOTE:: The order of the glob match patterns matters as later ones override
+NOTE:: The order of the glob match patterns matters, as later ones override earlier ones.
-    previous ones.
 Permutations of the same patterns lead to different results.

-``pxar`` will store the list of glob match patterns passed as parameters via the command line, in a file called ``.pxarexclude-cli`` at the root of the archive.
+``pxar`` will store the list of glob match patterns passed as parameters via the command line, in a file called ``.pxarexclude-cli``, at the root of the archive.
-If a file with this name is already present in the source folder during archive creation, this file is not included in the archive and the file containing the new patterns is added to the archive instead, the original file is not altered.
+If a file with this name is already present in the source folder during archive creation, this file is not included in the archive, and the file containing the new patterns is added to the archive instead.
+The original file is not altered.

 A more convenient and persistent way to exclude files from the archive is by placing the glob match patterns in ``.pxarexclude`` files.
 It is possible to create and place these files in any directory of the filesystem tree.
-These files must contain one pattern per line, again later patterns win over previous ones.
+These files must contain one pattern per line, and later patterns override earlier ones.
 The patterns control file exclusions of files present within the given directory or further below it in the tree.
 The behavior is the same as described in :ref:`client_creating_backups`.